Photo of University Hall

 Profile

 Hello!
 My name is Dr. Sulochana R. Asirvatham (asirvathas@montclair.edu).
 I received my PhD from Columbia University in Classics (ancient Greek and Latin language and literature) in 2000 and have taught at MSU full-time since 2002.
-My research specialty is Greek historiography--that is, the study of not only "what happened" in Greek history but also how ancient writers chose to present their past--and more specifically the early historiography of Alexander the Great, the extant examples of which were produced by Greek writers living in the Roman empire.
-I also love teaching Latin and Greek--as far as I'm concerned, there is no better way of building general language and writing skills as well as building vocabulary in English as well as numerous other languages-- and have taught one or both pretty much every year at the Beginning to Advanced level since I arrived at MSU.
+My research specialty is Greek historiography--that is, the study of not only "what happened" in Greek history but also how ancient writers chose to present their past--and more specifically the early historiography of Alexander the Great, the extant examples of which were produced by Greek writers living in the Roman empire, and on Greek-language historiographies of imperial Rome.
+I also enjoy teaching more general history and humanities courses that attempt to see "the big picture": such as Greek Civilization, Roman Civilization, and General Humanities I and II.
+But my first love is teaching Latin and Greek: there is no better way of building general language and writing skills, and it's so much fun to explore etymological connections between the ancient languages and modern ones, especially English, Spanish, and Modern Greek.
+I have taught one or both languages every semester from the Beginning to Advanced level since I arrived at MSU.

 Specialization